Names from Greek Myth in Fundamental Physics: Acknowledgments

 \section{Acknowledgments}

-I owe thanks to the following for new entries in the 2nd edition: David d'Enterria (AURIGA, DELPHES, ELENA, PHENIX, SATURN), Gabriel Orebi Gann (EOS [the detector]), Andrew Larkoski (ARGUS), Lina Necib (Nyx), Dennis V. Perepelitsa (PHOBOS), Albert Petrov (DAFNE), Marcos Santander (PLUTO), Kostantinos Tassis (PASIPHAE), and Shawn Westerdale (Urania [the extraction plant] and Aria).
+I owe thanks to the following for new entries in the 3rd edition: Marianne Moore (Zeus21), and in the 2nd edition: David d'Enterria (AURIGA, DELPHES, ELENA, PHENIX, SATURN), Gabriel Orebi Gann (EOS [the detector]), Andrew Larkoski (ARGUS), Lina Necib (Nyx), Dennis V. Perepelitsa (PHOBOS), Albert Petrov (DAFNE), Marcos Santander (PLUTO), Kostantinos Tassis (PASIPHAE), and Shawn Westerdale (Urania [the extraction plant] and Aria).
 Peter Morse brought to my attention the \href{https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.128.018002}{Apollonian and Dionysian packing schemes} of hard spheres.
-Corrections and suggestions by Adam Aurisano, Matheus Hostert, Patrick Koppenburg and Rafael Lang have been valuable.
+Corrections and suggestions by Adam Aurisano, Matheus Hostert, Patrick Koppenburg, Rafael Lang and Pranava Teja have been valuable.